nektro/skarn/README.md

 - GCC on your PATH (for the https://github.com/mattn/go-sqlite3 installation)

 ### Installing
+This guide assumes you want to configure Skarn to a Discord server and auto-add members that have a specific role.
+If this is not the case, then please continue to [Options](#options).

 - Go to https://discordapp.com/developers/applications/
 - Create an application and save down the Client ID and Client Secret.
 - Add a bot to the application and save down the Bot Token.